Purely Inspired Garcinia Cambogia is a newer brand that we’ve been spending some time looking into.

 Skimpy Consumer Information

-Another thing we don’t particularly like is they simply throw up a sales page with barely any information or proof of anything and call it a day.
-They don’t offer any other information about their product, or even Garcinia Cambogia in general, other than the little bit that’s on the sales page.
+Another thing we don’t particularly like is they simply throw up a sales page with barely any information about Garcinia Cambogia in general.

 We believe that if you’re going to sell something, you should do your best to educate consumers about everything and anything that has to do with it so they can make an informed decision.

 What about the history of it?
 The different studies?
 Possible side effects or situations where it may not be suitable to take?